Certificate of Merit

 Certificate of Merit (CM) is a systematic music study program involving approximately 30,000 music students in annual evaluations throughout California.
 Sponsored by The Music Teachers’ Association of California ® (MTAC), this program is designed to develop the typical student, while simultaneously offering challenging opportunities for the advanced level student.
 Students who participate in CM benefit from a higher level educational opportunity by increasing musical aptitude, gaining self-confidence, and attaining advanced levels of musical achievement.

-The Certificate of Merit phase of the new online system launched in the late summer of 2016.
+The Certificate of Merit phase of the online system launched in the late summer of 2016.

-October 1-31 – Enrollment of students on new Online System
+October 1-31 – Enrollment of students on Online System

-November 1-10 – Parents pay on new Online System
+November 1-10 – Parents pay on Online System

-Saturday, March 19 – CM Evaluations Piano, Strings, Winds at UCSC
+Saturday, March 10 – CM Evaluations: Piano, Strings, Winds at UCSC

-Sunday, April 2 – Branch Honors Recitals at St. Andrew Church
+Sunday, March 25 – Branch Honors Recital at Resurrection Church

 Student recitals are scheduled at approximately two month intervals and are open to students of branch member teachers.
 Recitals are free and open to the public, however a fee of $5.00 to performing students assists with recital costs.